nazimboudeffa/boilerplate-rapidosass-nextjs-mongo-shadcnui/README.md

 Here's how you can contribute:

 - Open an issue if you believe you've encountered a bug.
-- Make a pull request to add new features/make quality-of-life improvements/fix bugs.
+- Make a pull request in the develop branch to add new features/make quality-of-life improvements/fix bugs.